duck00036/Cartoonize-people-in-image/README.md

 # Cartoonize people in image
 This repository contains code for converting images of people into cartoon-like illustrations using an instance segmentation model and a cartoonization model.
 The instance segmentation model is responsible for identifying and separating the people in the input image from the background.
-This project offers two options for the instance segmentation model: a Mask R-CNN model trained in [my previous work](https://github.com/duck00036/Training-Mask-RCNN-on-custom-dataset-using-pytorch), and a Deeplabv3 model with an ImageNet backbone provided by torchvision.
+This project offers two options for the instance segmentation model: a Mask R-CNN model trained in [my previous work](https://github.com/duck00036/Training-Mask-RCNN-on-custom-dataset-using-pytorch), and a Deeplabv3 model with an ImageNet backbone provided by PyTorch.

 The cartoonization model applies a White-box-Cartoonization technique, which stylizes the image in a way that resembles a cartoon drawing,  the implementation origins from [the paper by Xinrui Wang](https://github.com/SystemErrorWang/White-box-Cartoonization).
 To ensure efficient deployment, this project exports all models to the ONNX format and runs the application on the CPU by default.